ishitajoshi98/Rutgers-marketplace/README.md

 # Rutgers Marketplace

-Students often face difficulties buying and selling items such as furniture, bikes, and textbooks when moving in or out of on-campus/off-campus housing.
+Students often face difficulties buying and selling items such as furniture, bikes and textbooks when moving in or out of on-campus/off-campus housing.
 Current solutions (e.g., Facebook groups, Whatsapp groups, word-of-mouth) are unorganized and filled with scammers.
 This results in wasted time, unfair pricing and items left unsold.
 This app offers a simple student-to-student marketplace for Rutgers to solve this problem

-### How the app works:

-Students can post items they want to sell by adding details like images, price, and category, and other students can browse these listings and place bids.
-The seller can then accept the highest bid or choose a buyer, completing the transaction in a safe, organized way.
+## ✨ Overview

+Rutgers Marketplace is a full-stack web app designed to make student-to-student buying and selling safe, simple and scam-free.

+Students can:
+- Post listings with images, campus info, and pickup locations
+- Browse items by category, campus, or price
+- Place bids or express interest
+- Manage their own listings, bids, and purchases
+- Communicate directly to complete the sale

+> **Note:** This app does not currently handle payments.
+The transaction is completed independently by the buyer and seller.
+This keeps the app lightweight and focused, though payment features can be added in future versions.

+## 💡 Why It Exists

+Most students currently use Facebook groups, WhatsApp chats or word-of-mouth to buy or sell items around campus.
+These methods are messy and often unreliable.
+Scams, ghosted messages, and lowball offers are common.

+**Rutgers Marketplace** was built to solve that by offering a trusted, campus-specific solution that works the way students actually need it to.
+No spam.
+No strangers.
+Just students helping students.

-### ✨ Features
+## 🧠 Features

-- Rutgers-only auth (email pattern check) with PBKDF2 password hashing
+- ✅ Rutgers-only sign-up
-- Post items with image upload (stored under uploads/ — S3-ready later)
+- 🛍️ Post items for sale or auction
-- Browse with search, category filters, pagination, inline item detail (+ Back button)
-- Auction bidding (no self-bids; no bids on inactive items) & Fixed price (Buy Now)
-- My Listings for sellers: view bids, Close, Mark Sold (to highest)

-### 🧱 Tech Stack

-- Frontend: Streamlit (Python)
-- Backend: Python, SQLAlchemy
-- DB: PostgreSQL 18 + extensions pgcrypto, pg_trgm
-- Auth: PBKDF2-SHA256 (passlib)
-- Config: .env (DATABASE_URL, UPLOAD_DIR)
+- 🔍 Filter listings by category, campus or price
+- 💬 Sellers can review bids or offers before accepting
+- 🔁 Full dashboard for managing listings, bids, and purchases
+- 🛡️ Database triggers prevent self-bidding and ensure data integrity
+- 🗂️ Local image uploads (ready to upgrade to S3)